 We are available Monday through Friday 8:00 AM to 5:00 PM Alaska time.
 This is 4 hours earlier than East Coast time.

 When and how should I arrive in Alaska, are there transfers?

 As you will be buying your flights independently, you’ll be responsible for arriving on time for all of your travel components.
 Allow extra time for each leg of your travel itinerary to help ensure that you don’t miss the tour or your flight home.
 You will be arriving and departing from Anchorage International Airport.
-Transfers between the airport and your hotel are provided by your hotel’s airport shuttle service.
+Transfers between the airport and your hotel are local cab (907-222-2222) or UBER.
 As your tour package includes your pre-tour hotel night, our representative will meet you in the lobby of your hotel at 11:00 AM on Day 2 of your tour itinerary.
 If you require any additional hotel nights, we can arrange that upon request.
-Your tour typically arrives back into Anchorage at 10:30 PM via Rail on Day 10 of your tour itinerary.
+Your tour typically arrives back into Anchorage at 10:30 PM via Rail on Day 9 of your tour itinerary.
 There are earlier transportation options available, please ask your Tour Coordinator at the time of booking.

 How long is our travel day?

 What additional costs may not be included in my tour package?